 - Turmeric powder has shown to strengthen gums and aid in the elimination of gingivitis and periodontitis

 - Aid in the prevention and removal of plaque from teeth

 There is no toxicity with the use of turmeric (however it may have interactions with certain medications, such as blood thinners so speak with your family health physician before supplementing with turmeric or curcumin) so its benefits cannot be overlooked. oral health, after all, is the first step to overall wellness and well being within and outside of the body.

 The antioxidant power of turmeric is incredibly powerful.
 Its ability to fight off free radical damage, reduce oxidative stress and bring down inflammation make it a potent aid in the fight against and prevention of Cancer.

-- Because it aid in reducing inflammation and pain curcumin and turmeric alike work somewhat similarly to a corticosteroid, however instead of preventing white blood cells from coming to the affected area they allow they to come and aid in their battle against unwanted cells – such as tumors
+- Because it aid in reducing inflammation and pain curcumin and turmeric alike work somewhat similarly to a corticosteroid, however instead of preventing white blood cells from coming to the affected area they allow them to come and aid in their battle against unwanted cells – such as tumours

 - Has been shown to prevent breast cancer cells from spreading to the lungs